mrtoothrot/wordpress-rc-flight-manager-plugin/README.md

 ## Changelog ##

 ### 0.2 ###
-* E-Mail notification is customizable in settings page (E-Mail recipients and subject)
+* E-Mail notification is customizable in settings page
-* E-Mail text still hard-coded
+* Placeholders for [flightmanger-name] and [flightmanager-duty-date] are now implemented
 * Shortcode can be configured to only show services in the next x months
 * Duties are now sorted by date when creating the roster table.
 * Implemented basic email notification two and 14 days before scheduled date